RegardsOss/RegardsOss.github.io/versioned_docs/version-2.3.1/development/framework/starters/encryption-starter.md

 ## Purpose

-This stater enables encryption, and decryption, for sensible plugin parameters and databases password.
+This starter enables encryption, and decryption, for sensible plugin parameters and databases password.

 ## Configuration

-Add stater dependency to your POM (version depends on the REGARDS BOM)
+Add starter dependency to your POM (version depends on the REGARDS BOM)

 ```xml
 <dependency>